PDFs from Webpages

 wkhtmltopdf --no-print-media-type --viewport-size 1100 --page-height 8.75in --page-width 7in -T 1mm -B 1mm -R 1mm -L 1mm --load-media-error-handling skip --enable-javascript --javascript-delay 2000 http://www.language-archives.org/item/oai:sil.org:52216 olac-item1.pdf

 This produced a nice PDF.
 But I needed to get rid of the second page.
 I did this with PDF-Shuffler and just deleted the second page.
 I wanted to include the final PDF in XLingPaper which uses XeLaTeX on the back end.
-However one of the current dependencies only allows PDFs of version 1.4 or older.
+However one of XLingPaper’s current dependencies only allows PDFs of version 1.4 or older.
 So I had to “back version” the PDF version to 1.4.
-I the following code (adjustin for file names) to do that.
+I the following code (adjusting for file names) to do that.

-gs -q -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -o out.pdf in.pdf My suspicion though is that passing the PDF through GhostSript also removes some of the mark-up features which already exist in the PDF via wkhtmltopdf.
-This may include some of the links and embedded fonts — but on this last point I am not 100 percent sure.
+My suspicion though is that passing the PDF through GhostScript also removes some of the mark-up features which already exist in the PDF via wkhtmltopdf

 In an earlier version of this workflow I was using standard size pages (A4, A3, etc.).
-Doing so required that I then cut the PDF so that the usable portion was able to usefully be scaled in xlingpaper.
-To do this I used pdfresizer.com to reduce the physical dimensions of pdf paes.
-However this was not necessary to maintain because I was able to specify the dimentions I needed directly in wkhtmltopdf.
+Doing so required that I then cut the PDF so that the usable portion was able to usefully be scaled in XLingPaper.
+To do this I used

 Categories: